Even though alcohol consumption is widely accepted in society, there are many negative side effects of alcohol on the body and brain.

-Additionally, a study published in the Journal of Obesity Research suggested that drinking habits may play a role in weight changes.
-According to the findings, there was no noticeable association between light-moderate drinking and weight gain—whereas heavier drinking leads to increased weight.
+A study published in the Journal of Obesity Research suggested that drinking habits may play a role in weight changes.
+According to the findings, there was no noticeable association between light to moderate drinking and weight gain, whereas heavier drinking was show to lead to increased weight gain.

 Heart disease is a broad category of cardiovascular diseases.
-It’s the leading cause of death in the world—accounting for more than 15 million death worldwide and approximately 647,457 deaths in the U.S.
+It is the leading cause of death in the world, accounting for more than 15 million deaths worldwide and approximately 647,457 deaths in the United States.

-Heavy drinkers have a higher risk of heart complication such as:
+Heavy drinkers have a higher risk of heart complications such as:

 - High blood pressure

 - Difficulty pumping blood